Skip to main content

 Map endpoint enables intelligent exploration.
 CRW's /v1/map returns all URLs on a site without downloading content.
 This lets the agent discover the site structure first, then selectively scrape only the relevant pages — saving time and tokens.

-Extract endpoint provides structured data.
-Instead of scraping raw content and parsing it with an LLM, CRW's /v1/extract returns structured JSON matching your schema.
-This is faster, cheaper, and more reliable for specific data extraction tasks.
+JSON format provides structured data.
+Instead of scraping raw content and parsing it with an LLM yourself, CRW's json format on /v1/scrape (request formats: ["json"] with a jsonSchema) returns structured JSON matching your schema at data.json.
+This is more reliable for specific data extraction tasks.

 Next Steps